mbokil/sockjs-vite/README.md

 # socksjs-vite

-A modified sockjs client that works in the Vite compiler
+A modified sockjs client that works with the Vite compiler

-## Download the file and place is your src folder somewhere like a /lib folder
+## Download the file and place in your src folder somewhere like a /lib folder

 ```
 import * as SockJS_ from '@/lib/sockjs.min.js'